-On the next page we have also included a new printable social media frame for you to use in your organization and personal social media posts help increase the awareness of sepsis in your community.
+We have included a new printable social media frame for you to use in your organization and personal social media posts help increase the awareness of sepsis in your community.
 Please print the sheet and fill in your name or organization and take a picture of yourself or your team and include in your personal and organization's social media posts.